lmangwana/SeleniumEssentials/README.md

-# Selenium Essentials Portfolio 🚀
+# Selenium Essentials Reference Documentation 🚀

 This repository is a structured documentation and experimentation space for the Selenium WebDriver libraries.
 It includes practical examples, documentation references, and test cases structured around real-world scenarios — all implemented using Java, TestNG, and Maven.